futurice/hemmo-backend/docs/adminEndpoints.md

 * Update child data

 ```
-PATCH /admin/children/{userId}
+PATCH /admin/children/{childId}

 payload {
-  assigneeId: (Integer) id of employee to be assigned to this user
+  assigneeId: (String) id of employee to be assigned to this user
 }

 returns 200/40x